List of Once Upon a Time characters: Rumplestiltskin

 Rumplestiltskin/Mr. Gold/Det.
-Weaver (seasons 1–7) also known as The Dark One, the Beast and the Crocodile, portrayed by Robert Carlyle and Wyatt Oleff, is the son of Malcolm / Peter Pan and Fiona / Black Fairy, a widower after first wife Milah, Belle's husband, Baelfire's and Gideon's father, Henry Mills' grandfather, and great-grandfather of Lucy Mills.
+Weaver (seasons 1–7) also known as The Dark One, the Beast and the Crocodile, portrayed by Robert Carlyle (adult) and Wyatt Oleff (young), is the son of Malcolm / Peter Pan and Fiona / Black Fairy, a widower after first wife Milah, Belle's husband, Baelfire's and Gideon's father, Henry Mills' grandfather, and great-grandfather of Lucy Mills.
 His character is based on the German fairy tale Rumpelstiltskin, with elements imported from Beauty and the Beast and the tale of Peter Pan.
 He also takes the place of the fairy godmother from Cinderella.

 He was originally a wool spinner who had deserted during the first ogre war.
 His wife left him for Killian "Hook" Jones, a pirate, because she was ashamed of Rumple's fame as a coward.
 In order to save his son Baelfire from the second ogre war, he became the Dark One, an immortal and almighty sorcerer who could only be controlled by a specific dagger — the tip piece of Excalibur — which had his name written on it.
 When Baelfire noticed that he was becoming more and more evil, he left Rumplestiltskin and jumped in a portal to The Land Without Magic.
 Then Rumple conceived a complex and ambitious plan to create a powerful curse to reach the same land himself.

 A centuries-old creature, with virtually limitless powers and a deep knowledge of magic, Rumpelstiltskin is responsible for the majority of the events throughout the characters' histories, including Cora's quest for power, James becoming Prince Charming, Ingrid becoming "the Snow Queen", and teaming up "the Queens of Darkness" (Maleficent, Ursula, and Cruella).
 Most of all, he orchestrated Regina's transformation into the Evil Queen, which lead to her casting the Dark Curse.
 In Storybrooke, he became known as Mr. Gold, the richest man in the town.

 After the Dark Curse was broken by Emma Swan, Rumple found Baelfire but he died because of "The Wicked Witch of The West".
 Because of his love for Belle, Rumplestiltskin would constantly battle between light and dark.
 Eventually, he settles down with Belle, with whom he has a second son, Gideon.
 After Belle dies of old age, Rumplestiltskin seeks the Guardian to rid himself of his Dark One powers.
 In a confrontation with his Wish Realm self, Rumplestiltskin sacrifices himself to save Hook and later reunites with Belle in the afterlife.